gumieri/act/README.md

 ```bash
 act note -i 12345 "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec varius eu purus in aliquam.
 Ut pellentesque magna purus, eu imperdiet justo convallis ac.
 Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus."
 ```

+Parameters/Arguments:
+1. note -- The string note.
+If not informed it will try open the configured editor.

+Options/Flags:
+* -i --issue_id -- If not informed it will try retrieve it from the git branch name using the regex config

 ## Configuration file